simonbreton/Capstone-project/README.md

 ## Project specifications
 ---

-Data are loaded retroactively for a defined period per day and per pagination as csv file into Google Cloud Storage.
-From there csv file are imported into a staging environement where data raw format is conserved.
-Data that fit the project goal are passed into a production table
+Data are loaded retroactively ("backfilled") on daily basis and per pagination as csv file into Google Cloud Storage.
+From there, csv files are imported into a staging environement in Big Query where raw data format (and schema) is conserved.
+From the staging table, columns consistent enough over time to build a single source-of-truth database are passed into a production table (in BigQuery too).

-* Socrata API call is paginated, each pagination result is passed as a seperate file in Google Cloud Storage.
+* Socrata API request is paginated.
+Each pagination result is passed as a seperate csv file in Google Cloud Storage.
-* Socrata API call is filtered using SQL.
+* Socrata API request is filtered using SQL.
 * Data transformation is done with sql queries on BigQuery.
-* Transformed data are sent to a production table following the star schema.
+* Transformed data are sent to a production table following a model that helped me to more easily build a single source-of-truth database.
 * Data type are handle with predefined JSON schema to enfore consistency.
 * Data Quality test and check ensure that every raw from the API call are passed in staging.